-Wisconsin High School Senior Facing Child Pornography Charges After Uploading Sexually-Explicit Videos To Dropbox
+Wisconsin High School Senior Facing Child Pornography Charges After Uploading Sexually Explicit Videos To Dropbox

 A criminal complaint indicated that Zittlow obtained the “photos and videos because he shared and trades with others that he met on ‘Omegle’ and who he ultimately corresponds with on Kik messenger.”

 Lt.
-Jim Valley with the Brown County Sheriff’s Office said: “These apps should be monitored.
+Jim Valley with the Brown County Sheriff’s Office said, “These apps should be monitored.
 If there’s a group made, parents should be in the group to monitor what the kids are saying.
 You should have open access to that mobile device at all times to see things can be deleted very easily.”

 According to the Denmark Schools District Administrator Tony Klaubauf, the child pornography charges does not involve the school or any other student.
-In a statement, he wrote: “I was informed one of our students was taken into custody yesterday which had to do with the misuse of technology.”
+In a statement, he wrote, “I was informed one of our students was taken into custody yesterday which had to do with the misuse of technology.

 “While we do not know of any specific charge, we were informed none of the allegations involve any activity while the student was at school or involve any other students at Denmark.
 The School District of Denmark will monitor this situation to assure the safety of our students.”

-Zittlow seemed shaken and emotional when he made his first appearance before a judge on the afternoon of Thursday, January 5 in an adult courtroom, where a state asked the court to hold the high school senior, who turns 18 in a week, on a $15,000 cash bond.
+Zittlow seemed shaken and emotional when he made his first appearance before a judge on the afternoon of Thursday, January 5, in an adult courtroom, where a state prosecutor asked the court to hold the high school senior, who turns 18 in a week, on a $15,000 cash bond.

 Denmark teen charged with child pornography – WGBA-TV https://t.co/NYxGZ1g4sU